On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Results on Stability and Incentive Compatibility

-Thus we have the result. \end{proof} As a result, we have a polynomial-time algorithm to tell when instance is CMFP.
-Algorithm 1 helps us fix certain edges which must be included in any stable matching.
-Further, if the matching returned is a perfect matching then it is the unique stable fractional matching for the given instance.
-This is a consequence of Lemma \ref{lem:one}.
+Let $t^*\in [k]$ be the lowest index in $[k]$ such that $\mu'(m_{i_{t^*}},w_{j_{t^*}})<1$.
+As $\mu'$ is stable, at least one of $m_{i_{t^*}}$ and $w_{j_{t^*}}$ must have higher utility for $\mu'$ than from matching integrally with each other.
+Without loss of generality, let this be $m_{i_{t^*}}$.
+By construction of Algorithm 1, this is only possible when $\mu'(m_{i_{t^*}},w_{j_{t'}})>0$ for some $t'<t^*$ .
+Thus, $\mu'(m_{i_{t'}}$, $w_{j_{t'}})<1$.
+This is a contradiction as we assumed $t^*$ to be the lowest index for which this happens.
+This proves the result. \end{proof} As a result, we have a polynomial-time algorithm to determine when an instance is CMFP.
+Algorithm 1 helps us identify certain edges which must be included in any stable matching.
+Further, if the matching returned is a perfect matching, then it is the unique stable fractional matching for the given instance.
+This is a consequence of Lemma \ref{lem:cmfp}.
 The class CMFP is also special in that incentive compatibility can be achieved for this class.

-\begin{theorem} Given any matching instance belonging to CMFP, under any mechanism to find a stable fractional matching, truthful revelation of preferences forms a Nash Equilibrium. \end{theorem}